AnnIsaacs7/AnnIsaacs7/README.md

 ### Hi there 👋

+I am a graduate student in astrophysics at the University of Minnesota.
+Reach me at isaac413@umn.edu.

+I am working on processing images of galaxies that have hosted Type Ia supernovae.
+With this data, I hope to find a correlation between a property of the galaxies and properties of the supernovae themselves.
+From this, I can refine our use of Type Ia supernovae to study the expansion of the universe.

+I am learning more about using command line/bash and python.
+I'm about to start learning R for use in Bayesian statistics.

 <!--
 **AnnIsaacs7/AnnIsaacs7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.